 b.
 Students can choose to take up to two (showcase) lower level (0100 level) courses.

 c.
-Students can petition to take one course outside of the concentration (this will be allowed only when the proposed course makes sense given the insterests of the student, and there is no equivalent sociology course).
+Students can petition to take two courses outside of the discipline (this will be allowed only when the proposed course makes sense given the insterests of the student, and there is no equivalent sociology course).

 The Senior Seminar